-Infants and children are at highest risk for developing atopic dermatitis, commonly known as eczema.
-This is a skin condition marked by redness, swelling and itching which is caused by a reactive immune system.
+Infants and children are at the highest risk for developing atopic dermatitis, commonly known as eczema.
+This is a skin condition marked by redness, swelling, and itching which is caused by a reactive immune system.

 Fortunately, there are simple strategies that can help reduce the risk that your child will develop eczema as well as natural treatments to calm existing lesions.

 This guide will focus on dietary, environmental, and natural medicine recommendations for eczema in the pregnant and pediatric population.
 It will also reference what the standard conventional medical treatments are for eczema in pregnancy and childhood.

 - Children who have a family history that includes the atopic triad of eczema, allergic rhinitis (hayfever), and asthma

 - Colonization of certain types of bacteria on the skin, such as Staphylococcus aureus

 - Increased risk for babies and children living in a developed country such as the United States, Western Europe, or Australia

 - Boys have a 50% increased risk of developing eczema as compared to girls